The current state of security -- Insights from the German software industry: Interview Analysis

-There is also an obvious correlation that when requirements are intuitively raised by developers, they are identified in the ongoing process, marked by 'Intuitive' and 'Iterative'.
-The implicit identification of security standards through the application of ISO 27001 is unexpected.
-This is based on the fact that the ISO 27001 standard, which was most frequently mentioned in this context, makes very generic recommendations, as explained in chapter \ref{theo_stand}.
-The use of ISO 15408 would be expected, as it is specifically designed with the SREP in mind, as described in \ref{theo_srep} \cite{iso15408}.
-Additionally, many companies stated that they base their process on the ISO standard, as depicted in the category 'External Standards' \ref{code_std}.
-From this, it can be deduced that this standard has a very high importance for development in general, as also shown in the interview \ref{interview_16}: 'Then you have ISO 27001.
+When looking at the security requirements elicitation, it is noticeable that in fewer cases than expected a detailed analysis of the specific security requirements is conducted.
+When such an analysis is carried out, meaning in the category `Means of Security Requirements Elicitation' the code `Dedicated Analysis' was assigned, it can be seen in the category `SDLC phase of Security Requirements Elicitation' that in most cases this is done right at the beginning in the analysis phase.
+There is also a correlation that when security requirements are intuitively raised by developers, they are identified in the ongoing process, marked by `Intuitive' and `Agile'.
+The identification of security requirements by using security standards is unexpected.
+This is because the ISO 27001 standard, which was the most frequently mentioned security standard being used, gives very generic recommendations, as explained in chapter \ref{theo_stand}.
+The use of ISO 15408 would be expected, as it is specifically designed with the SREP in mind, as described in \ref{theo_srep} as well \cite{iso15408}.
+Additionally, many companies stated that they base their process on the ISO 27001 standard, as depicted in the category `External Standards' \ref{code_std}.
+From this, it can be deduced that this standard has a very high importance for development in general, as also shown in interview 16: `Then you have ISO 27001.
 Without it, you're out of luck, if you're not certified, you already have a problem.'

-Regarding the change of requirements, it is noticeable that, as depicted in the category 'Response to Changes' \ref{code_sreq}, in most cases the interactive process of agile software development is used.
-It is noteworthy that even companies that practice a strict and highly regulated approach to security in software development, like interview \ref{interview_10}, benefit from this.
-While this company conducts a dedicated and detailed security analysis from the beginning, as can be seen from categories 'Response to Changes' and 'Identification of Requirements' \ref{code_sreq}, it responds to changes in the sprints.
+Regarding the change of requirements, it is noticeable that, as depicted in the category `Responding to Changes in Security Requirements' \ref{code_sreq}, in most cases the interactive process of agile software development is used.
+It is noteworthy that even companies that practice a strict and highly regulated approach to security in software development such as interview 10 benefit from this.
+While this company conducts a dedicated and detailed security analysis from the beginning, as can be seen from categories `Responding to Changes in Security Requirements' and `Means of Security Requirements Elicitation' \ref{code_sreq}, it responds to changes in the sprints.
 It has also emerged from other companies that security requirements are treated the same way as bugs or feature requirements.
-This suggests that security requirements should no longer be seen as a non-functional quality characteristic and requirement, but, given the steadily increasing importance of security, should also be treated as a functional requirement.
+This suggests that security requirements should no longer be seen as a non-functional quality characteristic and requirement but, given the steadily increasing importance of security, should also be treated with the same priority as functional requirements.